mckellwoodland/gan_anom_detect/README.md

 # Reconstruct Images with StyleGAN2-ADA

-This code uses a fork of the official StyleGAN2-ADA repository to reconstruct the images with a trained StyleGAN2-ADA model via backpropagation.
+This code utilizes a fork of the official StyleGAN2-ADA repository to reconstruct images using a trained StyleGAN2-ADA model via backpropagation.
 You'll need to be on the `proj_dir` branch of the repository to use our expanded capabilities of reconstructing all images in a given directory and saving images in grayscale.
 To reconstruct the images, provide the `--network`, `--target`, and `--outdir` arguments to the `projector.sh` script.
 The `--mode` optional argument can be changed to save images in color (defaults to grayscale).